review of the koolehaoda monopod

 Here are Reviews of the Koolehoada Monopod on Amazon

 I have one final comment to to dd to my review of the Koolehaoda Monopod.
-Although it has three legs that are somewhat can lock into position, I recommend that you never wander away from your monopod with camera mounted on top.
+Although it has three legs that can somewhat lock into position, I recommend that you never wander away from your monopod with camera mounted on top.

 ABOUT BRUCE LOVELACE